MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/community-hub.md

 - Enables sign in for GitHub
    - GitHub sign-in is needed for [contributing to Community hub](community-hub-contribute.md) but not for downloading items.

+> [!IMPORTANT]
-Configuration Manager versions 2006 and earlier can't sign in to GitHub or view Community hub on Windows Server, but can still download items.
+> Configuration Manager versions 2006 and earlier can't sign in to GitHub or view Community hub on Windows Server, but can still download items.

 Follow the instructions below to enable the full functionality of Community hub:

 1. In the upper-right corner of the console, select the bell icon to display Configuration Manager console notifications.